Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Introduction

 \item Fast motion issue: UAV has a large degree of freedom and a high degree of mobility, thus making the fast motion of both the UAV and the tracking object, which bring even greater challenges to the tracking task.
 Besides, in the process of flight, UAV usually inevitably encounters mechanical vibration, especially under the influence of strong wind, which may even result in motion blur.
 Such kinds of rapid change of the object location can be more challenging for the trackers.

 \item Severe visual occlusion: As a common phenomenon in UAV tracking, partial or even full occlusion may cause severe degradation of the object, and then lead to tracking failure.

-\item Acute illumination variation: The working conditions for UAV are relatively more complex, such as the poor illumination conditions at night, in rainy or foggy days, and other scenes, which make it hard for the tracker to distinguish the object from the background.
-Besides, the illumination conditions can change rapidly, including from bright to dim, from indoors, canopy, and shadow regions to bright outdoors or even under sunlight.
+\item Acute illumination variation: The illumination conditions for UAV can change rapidly, including from bright to dim, from indoors, canopy, and shadow regions to bright outdoors or even under sunlight.
 Such scenes can cause a large variety of object appearance, thus making tracking challenging.
+Besides, complex and harsh scenes are often encountered, such as the poor illumination conditions at night, in rainy or foggy days, and other scenes, which make it hard for the tracker to distinguish the object from the background.

-\item Visual angle change: As a common scene, UAV may fly 360 degrees around the object, which makes UAV capture different aspects of the object, \emph{e.g.}, the back and sides of a car.
-Such scenes result in severe appearance variations, making UAV tracking scenes harder.
+\item View point change: As a common scene, UAV may fly 360 degrees around the object, which makes the onboard camera capture different aspects of the 3D object, \emph{e.g.}, the back and front sides of a person, where the object appearance can undergo severe variations.
+Under such scenes, the trackers may lose the object without timely online learning and model update.

 \item Scarce computation resources: Because of the limited power supply and payload issues, most UAVs only use a single CPU as the computing platform, which greatly limits the processing speed.
-To meet the real-time requirements of UAV tracking, the tracking algorithms need to be carefully designed to realize robust tracking without casting aside high efficiency. \end{enumerate}
+To meet the real-time requirements of UAV tracking, the methods need to be carefully designed to realize robust tracking without casting aside high efficiency.
+Besides, the algorithms need to be light-weighted enough to leave more power supplies for energy-consuming applications like maneuvering flight of UAV in complex environment. \end{itemize}

 Figure~\ref{fig:1} shows representative and challenging UAV-based aerial tracking scenes.
 Due to the challenges mentioned above, the research and development of a fast and robust visual tracking approach are extremely critical and valuable for the considerable prospect of UAV-based remote sensing applications.